Fundamental Quality Bound on Optical Quantum Communication: Abstract

 \section{Abstract}

 Sending quantum information reliably over long distances is a central challenge in quantum technology in general, and in quantum optics in particular, since most quantum communication relies on optical fibres or free-space links.
 Here, we address this problem by shifting the focus from the quantity of information sent to the quality of the transmission, i.e.\ the rate of decay of the transmission error with respect to the number of channel uses.
-For the general class of teleportation-simulable channels, which includes all channels arising in quantum optical communication, we prove that the single-letter reverse relative entropy of entanglement of the Choi state upper bounds the error exponent of two-way assisted quantum communication\,---\,paralleling the celebrated capacity bound of [Pirandola {\it et al.}, Nat.\ Comm.\ (2017)] in terms of the regularised relative entropy of entanglement.
+For the general class of teleportation-simulable channels, which includes all channels arising in quantum optical communication, we prove that the single-letter reverse relative entropy of entanglement of the Choi state upper bounds the (zero-rate) error exponent of two-way assisted quantum communication\,---\,paralleling the celebrated capacity bound of [Pirandola {\it et al.}, Nat.\ Comm.\ (2017)] in terms of the regularised relative entropy of entanglement.
 Remarkably, for Gaussian channels our bound can be computed efficiently through a convex program with simple constraints involving only finite-dimensional covariance matrices.
-As a prototypical application, we derive closed-form analytical expressions for several one-mode Gaussian channels that are fundamental to optical communication.
+As a prototypical application, we derive closed-form analytical expressions of our upper bound as well as random-coding-based lower bounds for several one-mode Gaussian channels.
 Extending recent work [Lami {\it et al.}, arXiv:2408.07067 (2024)] to infinite-dimensional systems, we further endow the reverse relative entropy of entanglement with an exact operational interpretation in entanglement testing, and show that it characterises the rate of entanglement distillation under non-entangling operations.
 These findings offer a new perspective on entanglement as a resource and sharpen the theoretical benchmarks for future quantum optical networks.

 \paragraph{The Challenge with Capacities.} Quantum communication lies at the heart of emerging quantum technologies, from secure cryptography to distributed quantum computing \cite{Pirandola_2020}.
 It is thus of crucial importance to understand the fundamental limits to which the transmission of quantum information through noisy channels, such as optical fibres or free-space links, is subjected.
 Traditionally, this problem has been analysed in terms of \emph{capacities}, which quantify the maximum amount of information that can be transmitted reliably.
 Of particular importance is the \emph{quantum capacity}, which measures the ability of a channel to faithfully transmit qubits, enabling core primitives such as the distribution of entanglement.